Jane Root: Education

+Career in mass media

 Wall to Wall

 In 1987, Root co-founded and was Joint Managing Director of independent production company Wall to Wall.
 She helped to launch The Media Show, a defining program from the early years of Channel 4.
 During her tenure, alongside business partner Alex Graham, she helped nurture Wall to Wall from being a start-up to becoming 'one of the leading factual programme-makers in the business', best known in the United States for Texas Ranger House on PBS.
 The company was recently sold to Shed Media.